Afonso Pena: Possible war with Argentina

 Despite resigning, Zeballos continued to claim he had documents signed by Rio Branco in which Brazil's aggressive intentions were evident.
-One of these documents was an encrypted telegram, known as Telegram No. 9, sent by Rio Branco to Domício da Gama, the Brazilian minister in Santiago, Chile.
-The telegram, dated 17 June 1908, was intercepted, decrypted, and its contents were distorted and published in the press by Zeballos.
+One of these documents, known as Telegram No. 9, was an encrypted note sent by Rio Branco to Domício da Gama, the Brazilian minister in Santiago, Chile.
+The telegram, dated 17 June 1908, was intercepted, decrypted, and its content was distorted and published in the press by Zeballos.
 In the falsified version, Rio Branco instructed Domício da Gama to disseminate claims of "the 'imperialist' pretensions of the Argentine Republic, letting it be known in the high political circles that in its vanity it dreams of the domination of Bolivia, Paraguay, Uruguay and also our Rio Grande".
-The false document was read by the new Argentine foreign minister, Victorino de la Plaza, in the Senate, which pushed Congress to approve the arms build-up and shifted public opinion against Brazil.
+The altered version was read by the new Argentine foreign minister, Victorino de la Plaza, in the Senate, which pushed Congress to approve the arms build-up and shifted public opinion against Brazil.
 Rio Branco promptly denied the allegations, stating that the document was "absolutely false" and the accusations could only be the product of "some man of the most exquisite bad faith".

 Zeballos then claimed, through La Prensa, that he had photographs of the documents and challenged Rio Branco "to review his secret Pacific archive and read the original document that exists in it, with the following addresses: "17 June 1908, at 06:57, number 9".
 La Prensa wrote that Rio Branco would need "to prove that he had not promoted anything hostile to the Argentine Republic, in the spirit of any American chancellery".
-In an unexpected move, Rio Branco then published the Brazilian cipher and the original text in order to prove that the Argentine version was false and that there were no aggressive Brazilian plans against Argentina.
+In an unexpected move, Rio Branco then published the Brazilian cipher and the original message in order to prove that the Argentine version was false and that there were no aggressive Brazilian plans against Argentina.
 The situation caused enormous embarrassment in Argentine political circles.
 Demoralized, Zeballos was removed from the chancellery.
-With Zeballos' fall, relations between Argentina and Brazil gradually improved, and the ABC Pact, based on Rio Branco's "cordial political intelligence", was negotiated.
+With his fall, relations between Argentina and Brazil gradually improved, and the ABC Pact, based on Rio Branco's "cordial political intelligence", was negotiated.
 Rio Branco later stated: "[m]ore than ever, we need to put ourselves in a state of defense against this neighbor, since crazy people like Zeballos can stir up opinion there".